Early Blossom Seeley Portrait

 Revival

 In the mid-1950s, while visiting their friends in California, Benny and Blossom attended a house party thrown by George and Gracie, who were well known for their enjoyable affairs.two a day at the palace cover Several teenagers were also present, friends of the Burn's adopted children and the children of their friends.
 So, it was perhaps natural that when George asked them to do some of their old vaudeville act that they were reluctant to do so, given that the audience hardly seemed proper for something so archaic.
 However, they finally honored Burns' request, and ended up with a captivated audience, proving that good entertainment by good entertainers can transcend time.
-This was enough to convince them to make another album together.
+This was good incentive to convince them to make another album together.
 Benny Fields and Blossom Seeley - Two a Day at the Palace was released on the Mercury label in 1957 during the height of 1950s nostalgia.

 The two albums of 1957 and 1958 were successful enough that, added to the buzz the couple got from their Ed Sullivan appearances, a revival of their career seemed in order.
 They both appeared on the Gary Moore Show as themselves, along with Jack Benny, in March or 1959.
 During the summer they spent a month performing in Las Vegas, Nevada at the Desert Sands.